Location: The North side of MountJüic, Barcelona [MAP]

 Climbing up through the intimidating maze of terraces in complete silence, you will reach the highest terrace, where a stunning view is unveiled.

 The other side of the mountain opens up on to the sea and lining its edge an industrial harbour; a face of Barcelona rarely seen.
-This impressive display of nature’s power meeting the man-made harbour forms a backdrop to the Jewish cemetery and perhaps even reveals a new perspective on both life and death.
+This impressive display of nature’s power meeting the man-made harbour forms a backdrop to the cemetery and perhaps even reveals a new perspective on both life and death.